Everything that is hidden will unavoidably be brought into the light

 • Another significant story is the story of Gehazi, Elisha’s servant (2 Kings, 5).
 Gehazi deceived Naaman when he told him that Elisha was asking for money.
 And when Gehazi went back to Elisha he lied again and did not repent.
 As a result of this he became leprous until the end of his days.

 • This principle also applies to the story of Achan (Joshua, 7).
-Achan took what was forbidden, accursed by the Lord and hid it in his tent.
+Achan took what was forbidden, accursed by the Lord, and hid it in his tent.
 He did not repent of his sin, but later it all was revealed and obvious.
 As a result, Achan and all his family were burned right there, at the place of his sin.

-This is what happens to those that are unrepentant.
+This is what happens to those who are unrepentant.
 Our hidden sins sooner or later will become apparent.
-For this very reason God is calling us to remember that everything hidden will soon come into light.
+For this very reason God is calling us to remember that everything hidden will soon come into the light.
 God gives us a chance to repent.
 Repentance is our chance for a new beginning.
 Let’s use this chance given by God, so that our life could be filled with His mercy and His grace every day.May God bless you!
 We will continue tomorrow!
-Pastor Rufus Ajiboye
+Pastor Rufus Ajiboy

 Similar Posts